 About the stewardship work

-This trip work involves restoring three miles of riparian habitat along Hay Creek, a steelhead rearing tributary of the John Day.
-Historic overgrazing, cycles of flood and drought, and recent wildfires have resulted in a creek eroded up to 20 feet below its surrounding floodplains, and very little native plant diversity.
-The four-year Hay Creek restoration project (now in its second year of implementation) will involve protecting existing vegetation from browse, building beaver dam analogues (BDAs) to provide irrigation to dry floodplains to make them suitable for planting, and installing a large number of diverse, native riparian plant species.
+This trip involves restoring beaver habitat to three miles of Hay Creek, a steelhead-rearing tributary of the John Day.
+Beaver trapping, historic overgrazing, cycles of flood and drought, and recent wildfires have resulted in a creek eroded down to 20 feet below its surrounding floodplains, without native plant diversity or shade.
+The four-year Hay Creek restoration project (now in its third year of implementation) involves protecting existing vegetation from browse, building beaver dam analogs (BDAs) to provide irrigation to dry floodplains to make them suitable for planting, and installing a large number of diverse, native riparian plant species.
 By giving beaver the food and materials they need, they will be able to do the real restoration work in Hay Creek.
 The result will be a creek resilient to the impacts of climate change and able to support healthy populations of a wide variety of native flora and fauna.

-- Friday-Saturday, August 23-24: After breakfast, we’ll car-pool the 20 minutes or so to the worksite in Hay Creek.
-We’ll be away from camp all day, but head back around 3:30
+- Friday-Saturday, August 28-29: After breakfast, we’ll carpool the 20 minutes or so to the worksite in Hay Creek.
+We’ll be away from camp all day, but head back around 3:30 p.m. each day

 We will be camping in the luxurious Cottonwood Canyon State Park Campground.
-There is potable water onsite, bathrooms and kitchen shelters.
+There is potable water onsite, as well as bathrooms, showers and kitchen shelters.

 Trip highlights and challenges

 Participants are responsible for their own food, camping gear as well as transportation to and from the trip.
 Car-pooling will be available.
-Many of the tasks will require being in the water: since the trip occurs in August this will be a welcome relief.
-However, footing is uncertain, and alongshore there are “prickly plants” so a somewhat protective wading she would be optimal (e.g. old running shoe rather than sandals).
-Participants should be prepared to be away from camp all day each of the work days.
+Participants should be prepared for a significant amount of wading in the creek, and therefore we recommend old sneakers (not sandals or rubber boots) for footwear.
+Participants should be prepared to be away from camp all day, each of the work days.

 ONDA will provide tools for the work, some group camping equipment, and expert leadership.
-We also provide hot water at morning and evening mealtimes to help expedite meal prep, and yummy espresso coffee in the morning.
+We also provide hot water at morning and evening mealtimes to help expedite meal prep, as well as fresh coffee each morning.

 An ONDA registration application and medical form are required for this trip.
 Check the box next to each trip you would like to attend.
 You only need to fill this form out once per year.